Happiness Is the Main Thing

 Happiness is the Main Thing (Hauptsache glücklich) is a 1941 German comedy film directed by Theo Lingen and starring Heinz Rühmann, Hertha Feiler and Ida Wüst.
 It was shot at the Bavaria Studios in Munich and the Hostivar Studios in Prague.
 The film's sets were designed by the art directors Rudolf Pfenninger and Ludwig Reiber.
 It premiered at the Gloria-Palast in Berlin.

 Synopsis

-Rühmann plays a recently married employee of a large company.
+A poorly motivated employee gets married and becomes even lazier.
+His wife takes the initiative to change things for the better.